Guacamaya Macao

 Scarlet Macaw

 Appearance: Scarlet Macaws are known for their striking plumage.
-They have a predominantly bright red body, with blue on their wings and tail.
+They have a bright red body, with blue on their wings and tail.
 The upper wing coverts are yellow, and they have a white face with small black feathers around the eyes.
-They are large parrots measuring about 81 to 96 cm (32 to 38 in) in length, including their long tail feathers.
+They are large parrots measuring 89 cm (35 in) in length, including their long tail feathers.
 They have a strong, curved beak that is adapted for cracking nuts and seeds.

 Habitat: Scarlet Macaws inhabit tropical rainforests, preferring lowland areas and river edges.
 They are often found in the canopy layer of the forest.
-In Colombia, they are primarily found in the Amazon Basin and the Pacific lowlands, although their range can extend into other forested regions.
+They are found in the Amazon Basin and the Pacific lowlands, although their range can extend into other forested regions.

 Behavior: Scarlet Macaws are social birds, often seen in pairs or small family groups.
 They may gather in larger flocks at feeding sites or clay licks.
 Their diet consists mainly of fruits, nuts, seeds, and sometimes flowers.
 They are known to visit clay licks, which provide essential minerals and help neutralize toxins found in some of the seeds they consume.
 These macaws are vocal birds, using a variety of squawks and screams to communicate with each other.

-Conservation status: The IUCN currently lists the Scarlet Macaw as Least Concern.
+Conservation status: The IUCN lists the Scarlet Macaw as Least Concern.

 Distribution

-The scarlet macaw is a vibrant and iconic bird species native to Central and South America, including Colombia.
-In Colombia, the distribution of the scarlet macaw is concentrated in regions that provide suitable habitat, such as tropical rainforests and humid lowland forests.
-Here are some key regions in Colombia where scarlet macaws are typically found:
+The Scarlet Macaw is a vibrant and iconic bird species native to Central and South America, including Colombia.
+Its distribution is concentrated in regions that provide suitable habitat, such as tropical rainforests and humid lowland forests.
+Here are some key regions where they are found:

 Amazon Basin: This region, part of the larger Amazon rainforest, offers extensive and continuous forest cover, which is ideal for the scarlet macaw.
 The departments of Amazonas, Caquetá, Guaviare, and Vaupés are part of this region.

-Orinoco Basin: In the eastern part of Colombia, the Orinoco Basin, including departments like Meta, Vichada, Casanare, and Arauca, provide good habitats.
+Orinoco Basin: In the eastern part of the country includes the departments of Meta, Vichada, Casanare, and Arauca that provide good habitats.
 The savannas and gallery forests here support scarlet macaw populations.

-Sierra Nevada de Santa Marta: This isolated mountain range in northern Colombia is another region where scarlet macaws can occasionally be observed, although they are less prevalent here compared to other regions.
+Sierra Nevada de Santa Marta: This isolated mountain range in the northern region have scarlet macaws where they can be also observed, although they are less prevalent here compared to other regions.

 Taxonomy